 Eric’s first album as composer and conductor, released by Decca as Light & Gold, won the 2012 Grammy® Award for Best Choral Recording.
 The recording reaped a harvest of five-star reviews and topped the US and UK classical album charts within a week of its release.
 His second album for Decca, Water Night, secured No.1 position in the iTunes and Billboard classical charts on the day of its release in April 2012.
 Water Night includes seven world premiere recordings performed by the Eric Whitacre Singers – the composer’s UK-based professional choir – and the London Symphony Orchestra, Julian Lloyd Webber and Hila Plitmann.
-Eric’s first vinyl EP was released in 2013, featuring his choral arrangement of Depeche Mode’s ‘Enjoy the Silence’.
+In 2013, Eric and his managers at Music Productions set up their own label – UNQUIET – to enhance Eric’s recording catalog.
 Artists from around the world have recorded Eric’s original compositions, bringing his work to the attention of a global audience.

 The range of Eric Whitacre’s international reach increased in 2010 with the launch of his ground-breaking Virtual Choir, ‘Lux Aurumque’.
 The online project, inspired by a young singer’s video upload, was created by 185 singers from a dozen different countries.
 Within two months their joint recording attracted over a million views on YouTube and has now been viewed over four million times.
-The project grew in numbers with Virtual Choir 2.0, ‘Sleep’, and Virtual Choir 3, ‘Water Night’, Virtual Choir 4 ‘Fly to Paradise’ receiving over 8,400 submissions from 101 countries.
+The project grew in numbers with Virtual Choir 2.0, ‘Sleep’, and Virtual Choir 3, ‘Water Night’, Virtual Choir 4 ‘Fly to Paradise’, Virtual Choir 5 receiving more than 8,000 submissions from 120 countries across the world.
 Released in July 2013, the film was launched as part of the Coronation Festival at Buckingham Palace and televised on BBC 1.
 To date, the four Virtual Choirs have registered over 15 million views.
 Recent Virtual Choir projects include ‘Glow’ written for the Winter Dreams holiday show at Disneyland© Adventure Park, California, and the Virtual Youth Choir, in association with UNICEF, which premiered at the Glasgow 2014 Commonwealth Games.

 Born in Nevada, he joined a marching band at school and also played in a techno-pop group.
 His musical passions broadened and deepened during his years as a student at the University of Nevada, Las Vegas, inspired above all by the life-changing experience of singing Mozart’s Requiem.
 Eric completed his first choral composition, ‘Go, lovely rose’, in 1990 as a gift for David Weller, his college choral director.
 The piece and two companions were published as ‘Three Flower Songs’.
 Eric subsequently studied composition with John Corigliano and David Diamond at the Juilliard School in New York, graduating as Master of Music in 1997.
 His early output for choir and symphonic wind ensemble was well received by critics in the United States and eagerly taken up by performers; meanwhile, news of his music’s luminous beauty and harmonic richness swiftly spread overseas.